-The Town of East Gwillimbury's (EG's) Planning branch oversees heritage matters related to the identification and conservation of heritage properties in EG.
+The Town of East Gwillimbury's (EG's) Planning Branch oversees heritage matters related to the identification and conservation of heritage properties in EG.

 Heritage resources may include: